artneutro/artneutro/README.md

 - 🌱 I’m currently learning **Quantum Computing Error Correction Methods & Deep Learning.**

-- 💬 Ask me about **AWS, Distributed Systems, Quantum Computing, Blockchain, Oracle, Chess, Travelling, Trading, etc. Anything at all I'll be more then willing to have a conversation.**
+- 💬 Ask me about **AWS, Distributed Systems, Quantum Computing, Blockchain, Oracle, Chess, Travelling, Trading, etc. Anything at all I'll be more than willing to have a conversation.**
 <!--
 - 📫 How to reach me **marcelkpalmer@gmail.com**
 -->